 Unlike huge corporate sites, calculating your estimated bandwidth is not entirely difficult, but you’ll need to consider real-world factors, that include but not limited to site visits, web crawler behavior and etc. You may even try simple calculations just to get a basic idea of how much bandwidth your cart might be using.

 Real-world factors that affect bandwidth

-Several factors can affect the bandwidth your site consumes.
+Several factors can affect the bandwidth that your site consumes.
 These are the following:

-- Layout Changes: If you change your site’s layout, you may increase the size of your page and use more bandwidth.
+- Layout Changes: If you change your site’s layout, you are likely to increase the size of your page and use more bandwidth.

 - Traffic Growth: With any luck, traffic to your site will grow.

-- Site Scans: Scans that includes scans that are done by Web Crawlers (Google Bots), Web Spiders (SEO), by Security firms, etc.,
+- Site Scans: Scans that are done by Web Crawlers (Google Bots), Web Spiders (SEO), by Security firms, etc.,

 Room for Growth

 Most business Carts/website hosted by PinnacleCart does not take up too much bandwidth.
 If you don’t host large image files or downloadable products, one can get by with just 2 GB per month or less.